 3 credits.
 Pre-requisites: BUS 498; AUR Degree seeking students with Senior standing in Business Administration.
-This course satisfies the information literacy and oral presentation requirements.

 CHINESE

 CHN 101 - ELEMENTARY MANDARIN CHINESE I

 This course is intended as an introduction to Mandarin Chinese.
 Beginners will start speaking, making the first steps in listening comprehension and being familiar with basic principles in grammar along with simple exercises in compositions and reading.
 At the end of the course, students will be able to read and write Mandarin Chinese characters.
 Cultural and social aspects will be part of the course, even though the main focus will be on the linguistic aspects.
 3 credit hours.